asllop/RunPack/runpack/TUTORIAL.md

 Each command decides the arguments it takes and what it will return.
 In our case, "get" requires one argument and returns a `SomeRef`, "set" two arguments and returns a `None`, and "rem" one argument and returns a `Some`.
 Anything else will return an `Invalid` value.

-The trait interface also provides an `object_clone()` function, that is used by custom types to clone themselves.
+The trait interface also requieres the `object_clone()` function, that is used by custom types to clone themselves.
 The reason for using this instead of the standard `Clone` trait can be found in the [*object safety*](https://doc.rust-lang.org/reference/items/traits.html#object-safety) rules: a boxed dynamic trait must not require `Sized`, and `Clone` does.

-With these tools we could define a set of words (a lexicon) to operate with `MyMap` instances, using the mechanisms shown in the chapter [7.3 The Dictionary](#73-the-dictionary).
+With these tools we could define a set of words (a lexicon) to operate with `MyMap` instances, using the mechanisms shown in chapter [7.3 The Dictionary](#73-the-dictionary).
 For example, we could append this to the previous program:

 ```rust
 // in main...